TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ![CommentsLoggedOut](assets/readme-images/WebPages/RecipeView/Comments-User-Logged-Out.png)

-When a User is Logged In the option to Update or Delete the comment via Button links is available however an error 403 Forbbiden message will be generated should the User not be the Author of that comment and tries to update or Delete a comment that is not allocated to them.
+When a User is Logged In the option to Update or Delete the comment via Button links is available however an error 403 Forbidden message will be generated should the User not be the Author of that comment and tries to update or Delete a comment that is not allocated to them.

 ### Comments User Logged In Image